Fitness Testing

 Reliability

-Some of the errors in recording of tests results can come about from poor following of the test protocols, equipment error, variability in environmental conditions and/or surfaces.
+Some of the errors in recording of tests results can come about from poor following of the test protocols, equipment error, and variability in environmental conditions and/or surfaces.
 Reliability can be improved by greater control of these variables, and by using competent and well trained testers, though there is still some variability expected.
 All the equipment used should be standard and regularly calibrated to the manufacturer's standards.
 If more than one test is being conducted at a time, the ordering of tests can affect results for each test, as can he training and fatigue of the athlete between test sessions.
-If the test requires pacing or practice, the more experienced athletes will do better at maximizing their score, and the score will be more reliable.
+If the test requires pacing or practice, the more experienced athletes will do better at maximizing their performance, and their score will be more reliable.

 Validity